xiaojielei/tp/docs/UserGuide.md

 - Has a default threshold of $5.00
 - Can be customized to any positive amount
 - Shows warnings immediately when funds drop below the threshold

+#### Alert System Features

+The FundsAlert component provides these additional features:
+- **Initial Notification**: Displays information about the alert feature when you start the application
+- **Real-time Monitoring**: Continuously checks your financial status after every transaction
+- **Customizable Threshold**: Allows you to set a warning level that matches your financial comfort zone
+- **Clear Visual Warnings**: Displays prominent alerts when your funds drop below the threshold

 ### Help Display: `help`